 Have you ever received a shipment and wondered the steps, requirements, and labels that go into packaging your items?
 Probably not.
 Most people are so excited their order has finally arrived that the package it came in is usually discarded or flung all over the place.

 Promotional products are no exception.
 However, some products like chocolate or hand sanitizer require special packaging to meet shipping regulations and ensure your order arrives safe and sound.
 At Quality Logo Products®, our goal is to always provide you with quality promo products, after all it’s in our name!
-That’s why we’re here to let you know about the different special packages, what items fall in each category, and what that means for your order.
+That’s why we compiled this guide to different special packages.

 Let’s dive right in to the special packaging methods!

 If you’ve ever ordered expensive china or a new coffee mug, you know the fear of receiving broken drinkware.
 There’s no need to worry, though!
 We’ve got you covered with damage-resistant boxes, which are used during the shipping process to protect your items from breaking.

 The material used to add extra padding depends on which factory the product is coming from and which shipping company is being used.
 A lot of times, factories will use Bubble Wrap to safely secure your products; however, depending on the item, some may also use boxes that contain individual slots.
 Slotted-boxes are mostly used for products like mugs and other drinkware.
 Each slot locks individual glasses into place to prevent them from moving around.

 Believe it or not, chocolates and other food items like cookies and candy make great promotional products.
 The only downside is that food can go bad if not handled properly.
 For example, you’d probably be pretty upset if you received your package of chocolates to find out they all melted during transport.
 That’s why edible promos will almost always get shipped using insulated coolers.